About 14 years

 What’s the Price of Central Asian Shepherd Puppies?

 Central Asian Shepherd Puppies are not going to be cheap, and they can also be a little challenging to find.
 To get a standard Central Asian Shepherd puppy, you are probably going to spend anywhere from $1200 to $1500.
 For a dog that comes with some impressive paperwork, the pricing will likely be over $2000.
-With the health history of these animals, a puppy from a breeder should be a very healthy animal.
+With the health history of these animals, a puppy from an Alabai Dog breeder should be a very healthy animal.

 3 Little-Known Facts About Central Asian Shepherd Puppies